Ibrahim-Abdallah/GenericRepository.Core/README.md

 ## 📦 Installation

-1. Clone or add this project as a Git submodule or NuGet package (if published).
+1. Clone or add this project as a Git submodule.
 2. Reference it from your main solution.

 ---